-This can affect anyone old or young, rich or poor, etc. Co-signing is simply someone who puts their name on the dotted line backing someone else’s promise to pay with their own money and credit.
-On the surface, it usually doesn’t seem like a big deal because the people involved know each other very well.
+On the surface, co-signing usually doesn’t seem like a big deal because the people involved know each other very well.
 They most likely have a very tight-knit relationship for this conversation to even come up.
-Not always the case, but most of the time.
 Don’t let that be a trap to get in to something you potentially should shy away from.
+Even if you are co-signing a car loan, for example, for your child, you need to be willing to pay if they don’t.

-Being a co-signer is actually a very important comittment.
-For instance, if any payments ever become late from the original borrower, those late payments also impact the co-signer!
+Being a co-signer is actually a very important commitment.
+For instance, if any payments ever become late from the original borrower, those late payments also impact the co-signer’s financial health.
 The co-signer’s credit will take the hit and go right along for the ride with the borrower.
 The co-signer is deemed equally liable for the payments being made to the creditor.
+As such, you might end up needing a credit restoration agency because of payments someone else should have made.